Samuddeta/Samuddeta_Portfolio/README.md

  *  Prediction on new mail

  ## Conclusion
- * Depending on dataset provided it will Predict the email feature.
+ * Depending on dataset provided it will Predict the email feature
- * In the provided data set it is predicted spam mail and ham mail.
+ * In the provided data set it is predicted spam mail and ham mail